What is ecommerce fulfillment?

 How do you find the right fulfillment service?
 Here are some factors to consider when looking for a third-party fulfillment service

-to provide Amazon Prime shipping to meet customer expectations for their online channel.
+to provide Amazon Prime shipping to meet customer expectations.

 FBA may be the right fulfillment option for your business if you:

 - Are looking for a way to save time and scale your business

 - Need an end-to-end solution for inventory storage, shipping, and returns